 Research interests #

 I study how digital and AI technologies change organizations and the people inside them.
-The work splits into two questions.
+The work currently has two tracks.

-Both streams come back to the same thing: how new technology actually lands in human and organizational settings, and who pays when the design gets it wrong.
+Both streams ask the same larger question: how does new technology land in human and organizational settings, and who pays when the design gets it wrong?

 Current projects #